web-padawan/awesome-lit/README.md

   </tr>
 </table>

-## Inspired Solutions
+## Similar libraries

-These libraries do not depend on lit-html, but are inspired by some of its concepts.
+These libraries are not related to Lit, but are built using similar concepts.
 They use `html` tagged template literal, and leverage the benefits of the same [IDE Plugins](#ide-plugins) for syntax highlighting.

+- [haunted](https://www.npmjs.com/package/haunted) - React's Hooks API but for standard web components and hyperHTML or lit-html.
 - [htm](https://github.com/developit/htm) - Hyperscript Tagged Markup: JSX alternative using standard tagged templates, with compiler support.
 - [hybrids](https://github.com/hybridsjs/hybrids) - UI library for creating Web Components with simple and functional API.
 - [lit-ntml](https://github.com/motss/lit-ntml) - Lightweight and modern templating for SSR in Node.js, inspired by lit-html.
-- [lite-html](https://github.com/ruphin/lite-html) - A modern replacement for VirtualDOM rendering engines.
-- [modulor-html](https://github.com/modulor-js/modulor-html) - Missing template engine for Web Components.
-- [nanohtml](https://github.com/choojs/nanohtml) - HTML template strings for the browser with support for Server Side Rendering in Node.
-- [picohtml](https://github.com/stepanvanzuriak/picohtml) - Powerfully ~2kB (gzip) HTML template strings.
-- [tiny-lit](https://github.com/alenaksu/tiny-lit) - Library for building user interfaces using template literals.

 ## Other awesome resources